oyepriyansh/DevProfiles/README.md

             </div>
         </div>
 ```
+> Note: Do not add your profile above contributors who have contributed before you.
 3. Change/Replace the placeholders with your image and profiles urls
     - [IMAGE-URL] with your image URL
     - [YOUR_NAME] with your name